 OVB Short Volume

-Overlay Shares Core Bond ETF (OVB) operates in the Financial Services sector, specifically the Asset Management - Bonds industry, with a market capitalization near $33.5M, listed on CBOE, carrying a beta of 1.28 to the broader market.
-The fund is an actively-managed exchange-traded fund ("ETF") that seeks to achieve its objective by (i) investing in one or more other ETFs that seek to obtain exposure to the performance of investment grade, U. public since 2019-10-01.
+Overlay Shares Core Bond ETF (OVB) operates in the Financial Services sector, specifically the Asset Management - Bonds industry, with a market capitalization near $33.3M, listed on CBOE, carrying a beta of 1.29 to the broader market.
+The fund, an actively managed exchange-traded fund (ETF), seeks to fulfill its investment mandate by employing a dual approach. public since 2019-10-01.

 Short volume measures the number of shares sold short on a given day as reported by FINRA.
 Tracking short volume relative to total volume helps identify unusual bearish sentiment or short-squeeze potential.